OHDSI/Usagi/README.md

 Features
 ========
-- Automatically creates an initial full mapping based on term similarity
+- Automatically creates an initial full mapping based on term similarity.
-- Uses concept names and synonyms to find potential matches
+- Uses concept names and synonyms to find potential matches.
+- Optionally use names and synonyms of source concepts to find potential matches.
-- Allows filtering the search results based on target vocabulary, domain, concept class, as well as user-defined subsets of concepts
+- Allows filtering the search results based on target vocabulary, domain, concept class, as well as user-defined subsets of concepts.
-- Interactive review and correction of the initial mapping
+- Interactive review and correction of the initial mapping.
+- Inspect information about target concepts, such as their parents, children, and source concepts.
-- Export to source_to_concept_map format
+- Export to source_to_concept_map format.
+- Apply an old mapping to an updated set of source codes.
+Useful for when the vocab or the set of source codes has updated (or both).

 Screenshot
 ===========